 Who needs a trapping license?

-Except for certain landowners, full-time Department employees authorized by the commissioner for animal damage control purposes, and children, everyone (including animal damage control agents and animal control officers appointed pursuant to Title 7) must have the appropriate trapping license before going out to trap for wild animals or before going out to help another person who is trapping.
+Except for certain landowners, full-time Department employees authorized by the commissioner for animal damage control purposes, and children under 10, everyone (including animal damage control agents and animal control officers appointed pursuant to Title 7) must have the appropriate trapping license before going out to trap for wild animals or before going out to help another person who is trapping.
 (An unlicensed person may accompany a trapper only as an observer.)

 Where can I get a trapping license?

 All trapping licenses are issued from the Maine Department of Inland Fisheries and Wildlife office in Augusta.
 Trapping license cannot be purchased online.

 - If you are a Maine resident under 10 years old, you may trap without a license, except bear.
 You must be 10 years of age to trap a bear.

 - If you are a Maine resident who is at least 10 but less than 16 years old, you must have a junior trapping license.
 (Note: A junior trapping license issued to a 15 year old is good for the entire calendar year regardless of when the person turns 16.)

 - If you are a Maine resident who is 16 or more years old, you must have a resident trapping license (see resident landowner below).

 - Resident landowners, and immediate family members, as long as their license to trap is not under revocation or suspension, may trap without a license on their own land IF they actually live on that land AND the land is used only for agricultural purposes.

 - If you are a nonresident, regardless of age, you must have a nonresident trapping license.(Note: Nonresidents are not allowed to trap for beaver unless their home state allows Maine residents to trap beaver.)